Godthul: Key information

 Godthul is a popular place to call for its lively gentoo penguin colony, but also for being one of the few spots on South Georgia where you can truly connect with the island's whaling history.
 There was never a station here, but the bay served as a supply depot for a floating factory ship that moored here from 1908.
 In those early days of whaling carcasses were simply dumped after being stripped of their blubber, which is why Godthul's beaches are so littered with washed up bones.

-There is a ruined hut here, a depot of rusting barrels and several small wooden vessels called waterboats that would have provided water to the steam-powered factory ship.
+There is a ruined hut here, a depot of rusting barrels and several small wooden boats called jolla that were used as flensing platforms to strip the whale carcasses tied against the factory ships.

 There is excellent walking from above the whaling ruins towards a body of water called Echo Lake with its waterfall backdrop and nesting gentoos, or steeply uphill to the summit of the hill, which has views on either side to Godthul or to Horseshoe Bay on the eastern side of the point.